zalohcin/eyes.sdk.javascript1/packages/eyes-selenium/README.md

 eyes.setLogHandler(new FileLogHandler(true, path.resolve('logs', `eyes-${Date.now()}.log`), false))
 ```

-### Configuring browsers for the Ultra fast grid
+### Configuring browsers for the Ultrafast grid

-When it comes to multiple browsers and mobile devices, the Ultra fast grid shines.
+When it comes to multiple browsers and mobile devices, the Ultrafast grid shines.
 It's now possible to run one functional test, and in the background have multiple screenshots rendered for different browsers, viewport sizes, and mobile devices.

 The API methods are: